MinePlex (PLEX) Achieves Self Reported Market Capitalization of $29.59 Million

-MinePlex (PLEX) traded 1% higher against the U.S. dollar during the 1 day period ending at 9:00 AM ET on February 6th.
-One MinePlex coin can now be purchased for about $0.0246 or 0.00000058 BTC on popular exchanges.
-During the last week, MinePlex has traded down 8.4% against the U.S. dollar.
-MinePlex has a total market capitalization of $29.59 million and approximately $59,771.90 worth of MinePlex was traded on exchanges in the last 24 hours.
+MinePlex (PLEX) traded up 6.9% against the dollar during the one day period ending at 13:00 PM Eastern on February 9th.
+MinePlex has a total market cap of $29.59 million and $54,467.80 worth of MinePlex was traded on exchanges in the last day.
+Over the last week, MinePlex has traded down 4.3% against the dollar.
+One MinePlex coin can now be bought for about $0.0252 or 0.00000053 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.